Katharine Koeppen, RA, LMT, BCTMB

 Katharine Koeppen, founder of Aromaceuticals, is passionate about plants and has been practicing clinical aromatherapy for over twenty years.
-She is one of the few practitioners to have received the title of registered aromatherapist (RA) from the Aromatherapy Registration Council and is also nationally certified in therapeutic bodywork.
-Katharine is a popular instructor and speaker on the subject of aromatics and healing, and her audiences have included community support groups, nurses, medical doctors, psychotherapists, massage therapists and naturopathic physicians.
-An avid writer, her work has been published internationally by professional aromatherapy associations, magazines and peer-reviewed journals.
+She is one of the few practitioners to have received the title of registered aromatherapist (RA) from the Aromatherapy Registration Council and is also board certified in therapeutic bodywork.
+Katharine is a popular instructor and speaker on the subject of aromatics and healing, and her audiences have included community support groups, nurses, medical doctors, psychotherapists, massage therapists, naturopathic physicians and aromatherapy associations.
+An avid writer, her original work has been published internationally by professional aromatherapy associations and has appeared in multiple peer-reviewed journals.

 After two decades in a fast paced, creative advertising career, curiosity about natural perfumes led her to an aromatherapy class at a local herb store, and she has never looked back.
-Katharine was personally mentored by an early graduate of the Shirley Price school and continued her studies with industry luminaries Kurt Schnaubelt, PhD; Jeffrey Yuen, DOM; Rhiannon (Harris) Lewis, RN; James Symes, PhD and Michael Scholes, among others.
+Katharine was personally mentored by an early graduate of the Shirley Price school and continued her studies with industry luminaries Kurt Schnaubelt, PhD; Jeffrey Yuen, DOM; Rhiannon (Harris) Lewis, RN; James Symes, PhD; Mark Webb and Michael Scholes, among others.
 She regularly attends conferences to keep up with the latest approaches in botanical and integrative medicine.
-Her background also includes extensive training in somato-emotional integration, craniosacral therapy, lymphatic drainage, energy work, flower essences and the culinary arts.
+Her background also includes extensive training in somato-emotional integration, craniosacral therapy, lymphatic drainage, osteopathically-based bodywork, energy work, and the culinary arts.

 Katharine is a professional member of Alliance of International Aromatherapists (AIA), Associated Bodywork & Massage Professionals (ABMP) and Spiritual Directors International (SDI).
 She is the former national representative for AIA, and has lectured at industry conferences.

-She resides in Dallas, Texas, where she maintains a heart-centered private practice in aromatherapy, specializing in somato-emotional integration, cancer support and women’s issues.
-Katharine also introduced clincial aromatherapy to Baylor University Medical Center's hospice, and currently serves as a hospice consultant.
-She is in the process of completing an intensive internship program in contemplative spiritual direction.
+She resides in Dallas, Texas, where she maintains a heart-centered private practice in aromatherapy.
+Her clients come from all walks of life, but include special populations in somato-emotional integration, cancer support, elder care, hospice and women’s issues.
+Katharine introduced clinical aromatherapy to Baylor University Medical Center's former hospice, and currently serves as a hospice consultant.
+She recently completed an intensive program in contemplative spiritual direction through HeartPaths Spiritual Ministries.
 When not experimenting with essential oils, Katharine can be found herb gardening or practicing ikebana.